drmingdrmer/opencache/doc/src/arch/storage-model.md

 Manifest files can only be added or removed.
 When restarting, opencache list all of the manifest file and use the last valid one(by checking the checksum).

-# Memory layout

-Keys and Access data are stored in memory for quick access.
-Chunks can be optionally cached in memory but it should be OK there is no in-memory chunk-cache.

-Keys in memory is just a HashMap: `ObjectMap`.

-Key Access data is fed to key-eviction-algorithm.
-Chunk Access data is fed to chunk-eviction-algorithm.

-When cache server restarts:
-All of the keys are loaded into memory.
-All Access data are replayed by the two eviction algorithm implementations.